 Why You Should Visit Santorini

-Just look at a picture of Santorini, and you’ll know exactly why you should go and visit this breathtaking volcanic island.
+Just look at a picture of Santorini, and you’ll know precisely why you should go and visit this breathtaking volcanic island.
 It’s almost impossibly beautiful.
 Here are some other reasons why you might choose Santorini over Crete.

 - Arguably more so than Crete, Santorini has become a gastronomical destination, too.
-On this small island, you can enjoy traditional Greek platters at taverns, sip on exquisite wines or refreshing cocktails, and indulge in fusion foods at high-end restaurants.
+On this small island, you can enjoy traditional Greek platters at taverns, sip on exquisite wines or refreshing cocktails, and indulge in fusion foods at high-end restaurants

 Reasons Not To Visit Santorini